BRIGHT: A Collaborative Generalist-Specialist Foundation Model for Breast Pathology: Results

 \subsection{BRIGHT can enhance diagnostic accuracy}

-We first evaluate the diagnostic performance of BRIGHT on, to our knowledge, the most comprehensive and largest curated dataset for breast pathology, comprising a total of 18,250 WSIs for downstream task development, 4,107 WSIs for internal validation and 1,559 WSIs from 4 independent hospitals for external validation (Figure~\ref{fig2}a).
-The diagnostic benchmark encompasses six clinically essential tasks, including breast cancer detection, multi-class histological subtyping, Nottingham histologic grading, tumor-infiltrating lymphocytes (TILs) assessment, lymph node metastasis prediction (N-stage), and pathological TNM (pTNM) staging.
+We first evaluate the diagnostic performance of BRIGHT on, to our knowledge, the most comprehensive and largest curated dataset for breast pathology, comprising a total of 18,250 WSIs for downstream task development, 4,107 WSIs for internal validation and 2,613 WSIs from 5 independent hospitals for external validation (Figure~\ref{fig2}a).
+The diagnostic benchmark encompasses six clinically essential tasks, including breast cancer detection, multi-class histological subtyping, invasive breast cancer subtyping~(IBC Sub.), Nottingham histologic grading, tumor-infiltrating lymphocytes (TILs) assessment, lymph node metastasis prediction (N-stage), and pathological TNM (pTNM) staging.
 To further assess generalizability, we also evaluate performance on the publicly available BRACS dataset~\cite{brancati2022bracs}.